Sweat Rate Calculator

 What Your Sweat Rate Means

-Your sweat rate reveals how much water and electrolytes you need to drink to stay safe and perform well.
-Understanding this number helps you create a hydration plan tailored to your specific physiology.
+Your sweat rate reveals how much water and electrolytes it may be helpful to drink to stay safe and perform well.
+Understanding this number provides information to help create a hydration plan tailored to your specific physiology.

 Low (Less than 16 oz/hr)